Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 **Auditory Questions**

-- Similarly, audio-based questions could not only present another challenging aspect of the quiz, it may also benefit users that have stronger musical and linguistic intelligences.
+- Similarly, audio-based questions could not only present another challenging aspect of the quiz; it may also benefit users that have stronger musical and linguistic intelligences.

 **Playlist of video resources**

-- Akin to the feedback from user stories, including an online playlist (e.g. hosted via YouTube) could make the BMS site more useful. / link to amazon bookstore for further literary resources.
+- Akin to the feedback from user stories, including an online playlist (e.g. hosted via YouTube) could make the BMS site more useful.

 **Increasing the quantity of quiz questions**

+- As such, a key limitation of the current quizzes is that, 5 questions per quiz will typically allow re-occurring users to memorise the correct answers.

 - Arguably, increasing the amount of questions for each quiz would create more of a challenge for the users.
 Based on the averages person’s short-term memory abilities, it is not difficult to memorise small chunks of simple information (e.g. answers).

-- As such, a key limitation of the current quizzes is that, 5 questions per quiz will typically allow re-occurring users to memorise the correct answers.

 **Hiding the quiz score and including a High score page**

 - Implementing these features could make the quiz more challenging.
-Arguably, these features would cause users to rely more of their knowledge and determine their understanding based on the end results.
+Arguably, these features would cause users to rely on their knowledge more.
+This can help users reflect on their understanding based on the end results (e.g. points).

 **Adding additional animations**